 Ryuko: Not sure how I feel about you laughing at me in your exhibitionist get-up.Satsuki: Exhibitionist?
 Nonsense!
 To unleash the most power this is the form a Kamui must take!
 You cling to the puritanical views of the masses, proving just how inferior you are!
 But I won't be ashamed!
 If it means I can fulfill my ambitions, I will bare my breasts for all to see!
 I will do whatever it takes!
 For I know that my actions are utterly pure!

 - RahXephon examined the darker, serious sensibilities of Neon Genesis Evangelion's well-known deconstruction of anime and mixed it with more idealistic Super Robot tropes.

 - Cross Game seems out to do this with Replacement Goldfish.

 - Dual!
-Parallel Trouble Adventure managed to give us all the Evangelion-esc action without the Evangelion-esc drama and Mind Screw by featuring well-adjusted protagonists and incorporating lots of humor.
+Parallel Trouble Adventure managed to give us all the Evangelion-esque action without the Evangelion-esque drama and Mind Screw by featuring well-adjusted protagonists and incorporating lots of humor.